 HSE scaffolding guidance gives 950 mm as a practical guardrail target when using equivalent barriers.

-HSE 2024/25 provisional data shows falls from height remained the leading fatal accident kind (35 of 124 worker deaths).
+HSE 2025/26 provisional RIDDOR data shows falls from height remained the leading fatal accident kind (31 of 126 worker deaths).

 US fall fatalities (2024)